fluid-queue/fluid-queue/README.md

   docker compose stop
 ```

 The container will restart unless stopped, including through a reboot.
+The queue will be persisted on your local host in the data folder - `data/queue.json` & `data/customCodes.json`.

 ## What does the settings.json contain?